Secrets of Nutrition/ nutrition label/ Trans Fat/ serving size/ Pay attention to nutrients/ Nutrients to Limit/ % Daily Value (%DV).

 This shows the number of servings that are in the whole bundle or holder.

-On the off chance that the bundle contains various servings and you consume the whole bundle, you'll have to increase the supplement values by the quantity of servings to ascertain the absolute dietary admission.
+On the off chance that the bundle contains various servings and you consume the whole bundle, you'll have to increase the supplement values by the number of servings to ascertain the absolute dietary admission.

 Calories: